ironclock/Developing-and-Designing-Interactive-Devices/FinalProject.md

 6. **API Interaction:** Upon scanning the QR code, the iOS app makes a GET request to the URL encoded in the QR code.
 This URL points to an API hosted on Heroku, a cloud platform service that enables deployment and running of applications.
 The Heroku-based API, upon receiving this request, then makes another GET request to the Ngrok-exposed server running on our Raspberry Pi which authenticates the user's code and unlocks the lock.

-7. **Unlocking with the Numpad:** We wanted to ensure that users without camera access would still be able to enter our restrooms and therefore have included number pad functionality to our unlocking mechanism as well.
+7. **Unlocking with the Numpad:** We wanted to ensure that users who deny camera access or don't have camera access would still be able to enter our restrooms and therefore have included number pad functionality in our unlocking mechanism as well.
 The app displays a 4 digit pin (that's recevied from the app backend) which the user can input into the numpad and see their input on the QR code display.
-This input field has error handling as well, in case a user only enters 3 digits etc.
+This input field has error handling as well, in case a users only enters 3 digits etc.

 <img width="452" alt="Screen Shot 2023-12-13 at 11 22 38 AM" src="https://github.com/ironclock/Developing-and-Designing-Interactive-Devices/assets/82296790/cb7536d2-7fc7-4642-909f-a8e6348eb783">

 ##### Physical Pieces of the Puzzle

-1. **Restroom structure:** We had origianlly thought to 3D print the entire restroom and leave a wooden door but that turned out to be hard than anticipated.
+1. **Restroom structure:** We had origianlly thought to 3D print the entire restroom and include only a wooden door but that turned out to be harder than anticipated.
 Instead we bought wood for all the walls and door.
 After assembling this structure, we decided acryllic walls would make for a more aethstetic appearance.

+2. **Installing the lock:** The lock we are using is life size and fully functional, therefore in comparison with the rest of the structure, it's 'strength' is significantly more.
+Becasue of this needed to include reinforcements for the structure so that it's possible for users to open the door without toppling over the rest of the structure.
+To install the lock -  we did some fancy woodworking and got the lock flushed with the wooden support beam.

-2. **Fashioning the Pi:** We created a 'drop floor' to hide the pi in the restroom structure while ensuring the lock relay and battery pack remained connected.
+3. **Fashioning the Pi:** We created a 'drop floor' to hide the pi in the restroom structure while ensuring the lock relay and battery pack remained connected.

-3.
+4. **3D printed assets:** We 3D printed the indoor decor for our bathroom panorama to make the experience more 'realistic'.
+We added some modern art into the restroom as well to make for an elevated restroom experience.

+5. **Attaching the Numpad and Big Screen:** Because we were dealing with a wooden beam, it was hard to embed the sensor and display into the beam while ensuring the projec looked tidy.
+Instead we opted to mount the sensor and numpad on the face of the beam - which required some homemade standoff screws.

+6. **Lights:** Another mechanism for user feedback we included was a strip of LED lights.
+These lights remain red as long as the restroom is locked and turn to white flickering when a user unlocks the restroom.

 #### Running/Testing the App + QR code